-We all know climate cannot wait any longer: sooner or later our planet will serve us the bill.
-In such a sensitive time, it’s up to decision makers to choose whether the green transition becomes a burden or a great opportunity to relaunch our economy while fighting against climate change.
+We all know that the climate cannot wait any longer: sooner or later our planet will serve us the bill.
+At such a sensitive time, it’s up to decision makers to choose whether the green transition becomes a burden or a great opportunity to relaunch our economy while fighting against climate change.

 How can differentiated rates help the green transition?